Frederic-LM/Sort-Me-Down/README.md

 ## ⚠️ Should you be concerned if the script run while files are being written/usesd in your source dir?
-## :white_check_mark: Short anwser: no :wink:
+Short anwser: no :wink:

 ## The Most Likely (and Best) Scenario: File is Locked

 1.  **File Writing Starts:** A download client (like a torrent client or a newsgroup downloader) starts writing a large file, `My.Big.Movie.mkv`, to the source directory.
 Most modern downloaders will pre-allocate the full file size but some write progressively.
 In either case, the file is "open" and being actively written to.
 2.  **OS File Locking:** Most operating systems (especially Windows) will place an **exclusive lock** on a file that is actively being written to.
 This means that other programs are prevented from moving, renaming, or deleting that file until the writing process is complete and the file is "closed" by the original program.
 3.  **The Sorter Scans:** The `MediaSorter` starts its `process_source_directory()` run.
 It finds `My.Big.Movie.mkv`.
 4.  **Classification:** The sorter can almost always read the filename (`My.Big.Movie.mkv`) even if the file is locked.
 It successfully cleans the name, sends it to the APIs, and correctly classifies it as a movie.
 Let's say it determines the destination should be `D:/Movies/My Big Movie (2023)/`.
 5.  **The Move Operation Fails (Gracefully):** The script's `FileManager` now tries to execute `shutil.move(".../My.Big.Movie.mkv", "D:/Movies/My Big Movie (2023)/")`.
     *   The operating system intervenes and says, "Access Denied" or "The process cannot access the file because it is being used by another process."
     *   The `shutil.move` command will raise an exception (e.g., `PermissionError` in Python).